POST ALLEY FILM FESTIVAL March 28, 2020, our 13th EDITION

 Post Alley Film Festival is a day-long screening event of woman centric and eccentric short films celebrating established and emerging, creative filmmakers.
-The festival provides a venue for the female voice in film with thought provoking works that entertain and challenge.
+The festival provides a venue for the woman's voice in film with thought provoking works that entertain and challenge.
 PAFF screens short films by women and men.
 It is unique in the Pacific NW.
 Moviegoers don't want to leave their seats but there are multiple breaks throughout the day, Q&As, fun raffles, prizes, a silent auction, and a reception at the end of the entertaining, fun-filled day.
-PAFF is sponsored by Women in Film Seattle www.womeninfilmseattle.org WIF Seattle is a professional organization that provides resources and opportunities for female filmmakers and promotes the interlacing of our filmmaker community.
+PAFF is sponsored by Women in Film Seattle www.womeninfilmseattle.org WIF Seattle is a professional organization that provides resources and opportunities for women filmmakers and promotes the interlacing of our filmmaker community.
 WIF Seattle is dedicated to promoting respect of women on and off set and screen.

-Audience Award - cash prize $250 and laurels
+Audience Award - cash prize $250 and laurels, Hello Company

-Curators Pick - cash prize $250 and laurels - sponsor, Laughing Dog Pictures
+Curators Pick - cash prize $250 and laurels - sponsor, Laughing Dog Pictures, Virginia Bogert

 Best Director - cash prize $250 and laurels - sponsor, Von Piglet Productions